aoog-umbc/rtsos-public/README.md

 pace simulator, which is located in RTSOS/SOS_Callable/test/PACE_Simulator/
-In the same folder you may also find a folder “python_script” which contains three python scripts including “pace_simulator_inputfile_prepare.py”, which can be used to generate a batch of pace simulator input files.
+In the same folder you may also find a folder “python_script” which contains three python scripts including “pace_simulator_twolayer_inputfile_land.py”, and "pace_simulator_twolayer_inputfile_ocean.py" which can be used to generate a batch of pace simulator input files.

 Current version can conveniently generate synthetic datasets for OCI, HARP, and SPEX